asimd/ethercheck/README.md

    ```
    Note: Multiple IDs are recommended to handle rate limiting

-5. Create input files in the `data` directory if they don't exist:
+5. Create input files in the `data` directory:
    - For addresses: `data/ethereum_addresses.txt`
    - For private keys: `data/ethereum_private_keys.txt`